medibb/obsidian/Inbox/% peer review for ARM-23-016.md

   - Line 225 - the sentence describing the reduction of myofascial fiber stress and pain through the implemented global spinal exercise leaves unclear whether the subjects had pre-existing lumbar spinal pain and whether the improvement in lumbar pain may have affected the NDI scores.
 Therefore, it is important to address whether only neck pain was investigated in NDI assessment.
   - Line 230 - It is necessary to distinguish whether the sentence that pain and discomfort were reduced refers to neck pain or lumbar pain.
 If it refers to the reduction of neck pain, it is necessary to describe in detail what the reasons are for the reduction.
   - Line 233 - Observational evidence needs to be presented for changes in whole spine alignment.

-• While global spine exercise program may be able to improve more NDI than cervicothoracic program, I do not see how this rationally inferred from this paper.
-Although this study speculated that FHD patients have muscle imbalance and myofascial pain, which could be improved through global spinal exercise, it did not actually address the observational evidence of the causes and progression of it and the underlying causes of pain and neck disability in comparison groups could be highly diverse, thus interpreting the results is too speculative.

 🔗LINKS TO THIS PAGE